-- f.
-Add snowmaking capability to new ski trails when constructed. - g.
-Replace the existing South Peak snowmaking system on all trails. - h.
+- e.
+Add snowmaking capability to new ski trails when constructed. - f.
+Replace the existing South Peak snowmaking system on all trails. - g.
 Install snowmaking on the new ski trail from the summit of North Peak to the base of the Sunbowl area.